SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/Computing_resources.md

-Accessing resources via Virtual Private Network(#Accessing-resources-via-Virtual-Private-Network)
+Accessing resources via Virtual Private Network
 ------------------------------------------------------------------------------------------------------------------

 Some resources can be accessed only from within Fermilab network.
 For